BSMediaGroup/StreamSuites-Dashboard/README.md

 - **Tools (`docs/tools/index.html` + `docs/tools/views/*`)** — public parent page with sub-views for overview and per-tool CTAs using the conic-gradient button system.

 All public pages are **independent entry points** (no dashboard routing), GitHub Pages–safe, and reuse the shared dark styling in `docs/css/public-pages.css`.

+## JSON-driven About system

+- **Manifest-first loading:** `/docs/about/about.manifest.json` defines the exact About source order.
+The loader never scans the directory or guesses filenames.
+- **Source validation:** each referenced JSON must expose `version` and `sections[]`; missing or invalid sources render a visible warning rather than silently disappearing.
+- **Ordered merge:** sections from each source are normalized and concatenated according to manifest order, preserving declared `order` fields for deterministic anchors.
+- **Audience layers:** the public page renders consumer entries by default and hides developer entries behind a “Show technical details” toggle; the dashboard shows only developer entries with no collapse UI.
+- **Anchors and deep links:** deterministic anchors follow `#about-{section.id}` and `#about-{section.id}-{entry.id}` and are honored on both surfaces.
+- **Version metadata:** the dashboard About view displays `version` and `lastUpdated` directly from the canonical JSON payloads and keeps them read-only.

 ---